GillesVanDeVyver/AST-based-anomaly-detection-with-GMM/README.md

 The AST source code is adapted in order to extract embeddings out of the AST structure (see novelties below for more info).

 ### Part 2: GMM model
-This parts defines a GMM model, fits it on the train pandas dataframes and evaluates it on the source and target test ones.
+This parts defines a GMM model, fits it on the pandas dataframes of the train data and evaluates it on the dataframes of the source and target test sets.
 GMM_model.py is the central file for this step.
 GMM_model.yaml contains settings and parameters.
 Please increment/change the version number for different parameter settings.
 Note that the AST_embedder version and GMM_model version do not necesarrily have to be the same.
+Figure Part2_block_diagram.PNG shows step 2 schematically.
+Note that the AST based model from step 1 is kept constant in this step, i.e. not trained.

 ## Novelties